Actipro/WPF-Controls/Documentation/topics/views/panels/panelbase.md

 ## Overview

-The [PanelBase](xref:@ActiproUIRoot.Controls.Views.Primitives.PanelBase) provides base functionality of all animated panels.
+The [PanelBase](xref:@ActiproUIRoot.Controls.Views.Primitives.PanelBase) provides the base functionality of all animated panels.
 It provides attached properties for storing state information, as well as the current animation rectangle.

 When building a custom panel that derives from the native `Panel`, the `ArrangeOverride` and `MeasureOverride` methods are overridden.
 Similarly, when building a custom panel that derives from the `PanelBase`, the `ArrangeElements` and `MeasureElements` methods should be overridden.
 Additionally, the panel should not reference the `Children` collection, but instead arrange the list of elements specified.
 This allows the panel's layout logic to be leveraged by the `SwitchPanel`.